zestydevy/dinosaur-planet/docs/Recompilation.md

 Sometimes, splat won't be able to detect an address as a proper symbol.
 This usually happens when the address isn't referenced explicitly in assembly.
 For addresses that should have a symbol, the `undefined_syms.txt` and `undefined_funcs.txt` files can be used to define things like variables and functions respectively.

 DLLs however, do not use any of the above files for symbols.
 Instead, each DLL has their own `syms.txt` file found in their `src/dlls/<dll number>` directory.
 This file follows the same syntax as the above symbol files.
-These DLL symbol files will often contain entries for functions/globals actually defined in the core code.
-In those cases, the address in the DLL symbols file will not be the absolute address of that symbol, and instead will be a 1-based index into the DLLSIMPORT.tab file.
-The index will also have the 32nd bit set (0x80000000).
+Additionally, all DLLs are linked with the `export_symbol_addrs.txt` file, which define names for DLL import symbols.

 ## Building
 Rebuilding all of the extracted and decompiled code/data back into a ROM is done generally in two steps: